 Radiant Heating Systems

-Radiant heating consists of series of tubes or coils installed beneath the floorboards of your home.
+Radiant heating consists of a series of tubes or coils installed beneath the floorboards of your home.
 Water or similar liquids are pumped through the tubes, sending waves of radiant heat directly into the room through the floor and furniture.
 It eliminates drafts and costs less to run than forced-air furnaces and boilers charged with heating the same space.

 Geothermal systems usually need a large piece of property to work, but the rewards can be considerable.
 It buries a series of tubes deep beneath the earth — which never changes temperature once you get more than about 10 feet down or so — then pumps a mixture of water and antifreeze through it.
 That facilitates a heat exchange with the earth, warming or cooling your home for much less than other forms of heating.